Infinite measure mixing for some mechanical systems: Examples

 \subsection{Lorentz gas}

 The mixing local limit theorem holds for Lorentz gas with finite horizon in both discrete \cite{SzV04} and continuous setting \cite{DN16}.
-Accordingly Theorem \ref{LLTIMMIx} applies to both Lorentz collision map and Lorentz flow, and so, both systems enjoy both local global and global global mixing with respect to $\bbG_O.$ In the case the horizon is infinite, to the best of our knowledge, only the MLLT for the collision map is available \cite{SzV07}.
-Therefore the discrete time system enjoys both local global and global global mixing with respect to $\bbG_O.$ It is quite likely that the MLLT holds also in the continuous time system and so Theorem \ref{LLTIMMIx} applies in that case as well.
+Accordingly Theorem \ref{LLTIMMIx} applies to both Lorentz collision map and Lorentz flow, and so, both systems enjoy both local global { mixing with respect to $\bbG_{O}$} and global global mixing with respect to $ \bbG_{AO}.$

 One can also consider a Lorentz tube, where instead of motion on the plane the particle moves on the strip with a periodic configuration of convex scatterers removed.
 As before \cite{SzV04, DN16} give MLLT in both discrete and continuous setting and so the system enjoys both local global and global global mixing with respect to $\bbG_O.$